vladsavin95/MSc.Thesis_GooglePlayStore_Web-Review_Scraper_Project/README.md

-1. make sure you have all the needed libraries installed To intall libraries use "pip install libraryname" Suggested libraries to install: matplotlib;numpy; beautifulsoup4; selenium; vaderSentiment; wordcloud. matplotlib==3.3.1 numpy==1.19.3 beautifulsoup4==4.9.3
+1. make sure you have all the needed libraries installed To intall libraries use "pip install libraryname" Suggested libraries to install: matplotlib;numpy; beautifulsoup4; selenium; vaderSentiment; wordclou; nltk.
+Versions:
+matplotlib==3.3.1
+numpy==1.19.3
+beautifulsoup4==4.9.3